wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-toolkit-customize-part-two/includes/1-introduction.md

 :::image type="content" source="../media/1-graph-toolkit-overview.png" alt-text="Overview diagram that shows how Microsoft Graph Toolkit components interact with your application.":::

 In this module, you'll learn how to change the presentation of data by using templates available for all Microsoft Graph Toolkit components.
-You'll also explore how to troubleshoot component rendering.
+You'll also explore how to troubleshoot components' rendering.

 ## Prerequisites